TV format: Description

-A TV format is the overall concept and branding of a copyrighted television show.
+Examples

 The most common type of formats are those in the television genres of game shows and reality shows, many of which are remade in multiple markets with local contestants.
-Recent examples include Survivor, Who Wants to Be a Millionaire?, Pop Idol and Big Brother that have all proved successful worldwide.
+Examples include Survivor, Who Wants to Be a Millionaire?, Pop Idol and Big Brother that have all proven successful worldwide.
 Such types of formats are also known as franchises, since rights to the format are usually handled with licenses.